I’m so happy today to finally be sharing my Upper East Side Guide!

 Quality Eats: This place is so cute!
 Their branding is adorable, from the menus to the plates and the little matches they have at the door.
 I’ve had dinner here but I like it more for brunch.
 Definitely make a res as it’s a very popular spot.

-East Pole: This is another spot from the folks behind Eastfields, so again the decor is charming chic and the food is fresh and seasonal.
+East Pole: The decor is charming chic and the food is fresh and seasonal.
 I do like it for dinner but prefer the brunch.
-You might even spot a celeb or two at this chic spot.
+You might even spot a celeb or two at this chic spot (it was featured on And Just Like That!)

 Le Moulin a Cafe: This is my favorite, favorite UES spot.
 I first discovered it when it was written up in the Times as a truly authentic spot that French ex-pats in the neighborhood flocked to (there’s a French school across the street).
 The owners are French and they sell French groceries in the front, but I visit mostly for the croissants which are the best I’ve ever had in my life, anywhere.
 The pain au chocolat are equally incredible.
 You can grab and go or sit in the front with coffee, or you can be seated in the back for a cozy brunch.
 The quiche is seriously yummy too.